agentmorris/camera-trap-ml-survey/README.md

 # Camera trap tools/platforms using ML (or at least thinking about ML)

-I've broken this category out into "tools that look active" and "tools that have maybe been discontinued".
+I've broken this category out into "tools that look active" and "tools that are less active".
 This assessment is based on visiting links and searching the Web; if I've incorrectly put something in the latter category, please <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">let me know</a>!

 ## Tools that appear to be in active development